maku85/maku85.github.io/content/en/articles/node-design-pattern-singleton.md

 ---
-language: en
-date: 2021-01-04T09:00:00.000Z
 title: Creational Design Patterns - Singleton
-description: The Singleton is a creational design pattern that allows you to ensure that a class has only one instance, while providing a global access point to it.
+description: Creational design pattern that allows you to ensure that an object is instantiated only once and then reused whenever needed.
 img: /articles/images/design-pattern-singleton.jpeg
 tags: javascript, design-pattern, creational-pattern
 published: true